RedisGears/RedisGears/docs/docs/concepts/Cluster_Support.md

 });
 ```

-## Arguments and Results Serialization
+## Arguments and results serialization

 It is possible to pass arguments to the remote function.
 The arguments will be given to the remote function after the `async_client`.
 The following example shows how to get a value of a key from any shard in the cluster: